AGNISH13/Classification-of-types-of-Lung-Carcinoma-using-Convolution-Neural-Networks/README.md

 ## Dependencies
 Since the entire project is based on `Python` programming language, it is necessary to have Python installed in the system.
 It is recommended to use Python with version `>=3.6`.
-The Python packages which are in use in this project are  `matplotlib`, `numpy`, `pandas`, `OpenCV`, `torch` and `torchvision`.
+The Python packages which are in use in this project are  `matplotlib`, `numpy`, `pandas`, `torch` and `torchvision`.
 All these dependencies can be installed just by the following command line argument
 - `pip install requirements.txt`

 ## Code implementation